 Yes, the water will be treated with a quantity of sodium hypochlorite 12% that is within Canada's Drinking Water Guidelines.

-Why is it necessary to kill the coliform bacteria?
+Why is it necessary to treat the water?

-The Operator and the persons doing tank thickness measurements will be entering the empty tank, which will require re-sterilizing after the work is finished, to prevent any coliform bacteria remaining in the tank.
+Chlorination is necessary to prevent any coliform bacteria from settling and multiplying.
 Coliforms can develop into increased quantities that are associated with an elevated risk of waterborne diseases, including gastroenteritis.
 Coliforms are living bacteria that divide and multiply, so even a small count should be prevented.

 What kind of chlorine is used?